d-bev/d-bev/README.md

 # Current Projects
 - [meh-jong] - a traditional Riichi Mahjong game (OOP in Python), that may be later warped into a custom variation of mahjong
-- [password-generator] - A simple and secure password generator for use in IT environments

 # Things I'm currently researching, learning, and/or practicing
 - (all three) Python 3.10 and OOP within Python